 THE ITALIAN WAY TO ICE CREAM

-With strawberries, milk, cream, sugar, and corn starch.
+With fresh strawberries, milk, heavy cream, sugar, and cornstarch.

 In this strawberry ice cream recipe, we briefly cook the strawberries -just enough to thicken their juices.
 It is bright in colour, full of strawberry flavour and has the perfect texture to fill these popsicle moulds.